f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 We are now ready to send our declaration to **BIGIP-01**

+We will use Postman to send our declaration to **BIGIP-01**.
+Open Postman on your jump host desktop.

 Expand the Declarative Onboarding Collection folder, then Declarative Onboarding Request, lastly BIGIP-01.
 Select ``Get Declarative Onboarding Version Info``